 Australian entries close : 15 April [Paper], 22 April [Online].
 The competition will be held on 29 April 2020.

 ‘The program offers three modules that can be taken independently of each other or as a progressive course’.
-These are the New !
-Maths Challenge, New !
-Maths Enrichment and New ! the Australian Intermediate Mathematics Olympiad.
+These are the Maths Challenge, Maths Enrichment and Australian Intermediate Mathematics Olympiad.
 All details from the sites.

 One of a series of Championships covering a variety of areas.
 Points gained can be accumulated from multiple championships towards overall achievement both as schools and individual students.

-Entries open fairly early in the year.
+Registration required in order to access information.
 7 day event previously held at the end of July to early August.
 Exact dates once these are advised.

 MAWA.
 ‘HSFOL is designed to foster mathematical problem solving for students in Years 3-10 across Australia.
 Teams can log on at any time during each set week and have an hour to complete each round’.